 Statutory criteria for purchasing includes:

-- Purchases are limited to instructional media and computers
+- Purchases are limited to library books, instructional materials for school libraries, and school library computers

-- Purchased for the school library media program
+- Purchases are for the school library media program

-- Items are purchased by the district after consultation with the DPI licensed media specialist
+- Items are purchased by the district after consultation with the DPI licensed library media specialist

 All purchases shall be made after consultation with the school library media specialist as aligned to the district's library media plan.
 All Common School Fund purchased materials shall be universally accessible to all students and staff within the respective school building.